Tweetsie Railroad: Tourist attraction

 Grover Robbins, an entrepreneur from Blowing Rock, North Carolina, heard about the locomotive's availability, and purchased Autry's option for one dollar.
-Robbins then paid the $17,000 purchase price to the Shenandoah Central operators in August, 1955.
+Robbins then paid the $17,000 purchase price to the Shenandoah Central operators in August 1955.
 Robbins' plan was to bring the locomotive and rolling stock back to its original home in the Blue Ridge Mountains, initially as an excursion railroad.
 Robbins obtained a suitable site midway between the towns of Boone and Blowing Rock, and one mile of track was constructed.
 After restoration at the Southern Railway shops in Hickory, NC, the No. 12 locomotive and rolling stock were transported up the Blue Ridge Mountains by Charlotte-based Moss-McLeod Trucking Company.

 The train would soon become the centerpiece of the new "Tweetsie Railroad" tourist attraction.
 On July 4, 1957, the locomotive made its first public trip over the line.
-In 1958, the track was extended to a 3-mile loop around the mountain, and the trains at Tweetsie Railroad have traveled that circuit ever since.
+In 1958, the track was extended to a 3-mile loop around the mountain, the trains at Tweetsie Railroad can how travel in a full circle.
 Grover Robbins' brothers, Harry and Spencer, were also involved with the operation of Tweetsie Railroad, and the park is still controlled and operated by the Robbins family.

 In 1960, Tweetsie acquired another coal-fired steam locomotive, the No. 190 "Yukon Queen" from Alaska's White Pass and Yukon Route.
 Also built by Baldwin Locomotive Works in 1943 for the US Army, the USATC S118 Class engine was part of an 11-locomotive fleet of "MacArthur" 2-8-2s originally constructed for the US Army for use overseas.
 During World War II, the locomotives were sent to Alaska for use on the White Pass and Yukon.

 Tweetsie Railroad became a popular tourist attraction, and quickly evolved into the first theme park in North Carolina — and one of the first in the nation.
 A western town and saloon were built around the original depot area.
 A train robbery and cowboy-and-Indian show were added to the train ride, playing off the Wild West theme that was very popular at the time on television and in motion pictures.
 The theme was enhanced by regular visits from singing cowboy Fred Kirby, who hosted a popular children's television show on Charlotte NC's WBTV.
 In 1961, a chairlift and amusement ride area was constructed on the central mountain inside the rail loop, and over the decades the park has been expanded with additional rides, attractions, shops, zoo and restaurants.